B4R05/react-animated-lists/README.md

 https://react-animated-lists.firebaseapp.com

+Will sort out this readme mess soon :)

 //npm i react-animated-lists AND you need to install styled-components!!
 //NEED a duration prop AND direction minimum for all child items to move in specified direction
 //no duration = no smooth transition